How to Grow Potatoes

 They all have the same growing method.
 Potatoes like cool weather and well-drained, loose soil so that the roots can easily penetrate the soil.

-The temperature range to grow potatoes are about 45 to 70°F. Maximum tuber formation occurs when the soil temperature is 60 F to 70 F. Research has shown that Tuber formation stops when soil temperature hits 80 F. Mulching your soil with straw or other organic matter can help reduce soil temperature.
+The temperature range to grow potatoes are about 45 to 70°F. Maximum tuber formation occurs when soil temperature is 60 F to 70 F. Research has shown that Tuber formation stops when soil temperature hits 80 F. Mulching your soil with straw or other organic matter can help reduce soil temperature.

 In colder climates like New England, it is best to start growing after last spring frost and down south starting in the late winter periods.